MartinStamenkovski/PrefsManager/README.md

 **Note:**
- Your classes should conform to Parcelable or Serialazable
+ Your classes should conform to Parcelable or Serialazable :heavy_exclamation_mark:

  If you use parcelable in Kotlin you will need to add the experimental feature in the application build.gradle file
  ```gradle